Included in this post are the link to his video testimony, the transcript of the video, and my embedded comments.

 Copeland is speaking:

 […] Come on, come on, give the Lord praise.
 Give Him praise.
 Give Him authority over your body.
 Give Him authority over your sinuses.
 Give Him a authority.
 Do it right now.
 Glory to God.
 Give Him authority over your heart.
 Say it out loud, heart muscle, you’re a good heart.
 You’re a new heart.
 My name is, say Your name.
 My name is Kenneth new heart.
 I have a new heart.
 I actually do.
 I actually do.
 Kenneth.
 I actually do.
 [He has the small audience confess their health.
-Speaking positive words is fine, but they do not guarantee or create health.]
+Speaking positive words is fine, but they do not guarantee or create health.
+He is confessing words of health, hoping to create a new and healthy heart.
+It didn’t work, in this case.]

 Let me give you a little word of my testimony.
 My DNA took after my mother’s side with a history of heart trouble.
 My mother died with heart disease and her younger brother, her older brother was killed in World War II.
 Her younger brother died of a heart attack.
 My grandfather died of a heart attack and I’m just gone that same way.
 [Sad to hear about his family history.
-Did they have his level of faith?
-It looks like it; that is, he too needed medical science or he would die like they did.]
+It sounds like he had a weak heart for a long time, long before his eightieth birthday.
+He too needed medical science or he would die like they did.]
 And I was preaching in the prison and I had got short of breath and I’m going through all that stuff.
 I wouldn’t quit.
 [This is his positive confession that led him to keep going with a bad heart.
-It looks like he was determined to live by super-faith with his failing heart and ignore medical help.]
+It looks like he was determined to live by super-faith with his failing heart and ignore medical help.
+It didn’t work.
+His theology, such as it is, has holes in it.]
 It never did give me pain, but I could feel this tingling across my chest here.
 And I knew what it was and anyway, so, and I went to all the exams and all that stuff.
 [This is wise.
 He needed to get exams.
 His super-faith had to be “adjusted.”
-It was actually presumption, not faith.]
+It was actually presumption, not faith.
+He has been practicing presumption, which he wrongly called faith, and teaching others to do the same.]
 And so the cardiologist examined me and he said, “Well, you need a pacemaker”.
 And I said, “Lord, I’m just going to believe.
 God, I’m just going to, without that pacemaker”.
 [This is again his positive confession and super-faith.
 He was going to hyper-believe God for divine health without a pacemaker and live by super-faith with his bad heart.
 For many decades he told his followers to do the same.
+Just speak the words and a new heart would be created.
 But something goes wrong.
 He gets rebuked for his presumption, next.]
 And the Word of the Lord came into me and He said, “No, you’re too far behind the power curve now.
-[He said in another TV show where he sat down alone to discuss his pacemaker with his audience that a “power curve” was an aviation flight term.
+[He said in another TV show where he sat down alone to discuss his pacemaker with his audience that a “power curve” was an aviation term.
 Evidently, it means that God told him that his positive confession and his hyper-faith would not work to heal his heart.
+He could not create a new heart with his words.
 He would die without a pacemaker.
 Copeland’s teaching failed him.
 God told him so.]
 Receive the pacemaker by faith”.
 So I did.
 [Receiving a pacemaker by faith is not exactly right.
 He has lots of money and no doubt top-of-the-line insurance, plus Medicare.
 He received it by natural, monetary means, with his super-prosperity, initially given to him over the years by his donors.]

 Transcription and comments end.